robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-reference-node.md

 ## <a name="writing-trace-output-to-the-console"></a>Gravar a saída de rastreamento no console

 No Functions, use os métodos `context.log` para gravar a saída de rastreamento no console.
 No Functions v2.x, as saídas de rastreio usando `console.log` são capturadas no nível do Aplicativo Function.
-Isso significa que as saídas de `console.log` não estão vinculadas a uma invocação de função específica e não são exibidas em logs de uma função específica.
+This means that outputs from `console.log` are not tied to a specific function invocation and aren't displayed in a specific function's logs.
 Eles, no entanto, se propagam para o Application Insights.
 No Functions v1.x, não é possível usar `console.log` para gravar no console.

 Quando você chama `context.log()`, sua mensagem é gravada no console no nível de rastreamento padrão, que é o nível de rastreamento de _informações_.
 O código a seguir grava no console no nível de rastreamento de informações: